Domiii/dbux/README.md

 Because of [performance](#performance) reasons, we cannot record *everything*.

 * Big objects, arrays and strings are truncated (see [performance](#performance) for more information).
-* We currently do not properly handle certain built-in types (such as `Map` and `Set`) correctly; will probably not really reveal much.
+* We currently do not properly trace all built-ins.
+Tracked in https://github.com/Domiii/dbux/issues/543.

-## Calling `process.exit` as well as uncaught exceptions are not handled properly
+## Calling `process.exit` as well as uncaught exceptions are not always handled properly

-* You might see a message along the lines of "Process shutdown but not all data has been sent out.
+* You might see a message along the lines of "`Process shutdown but not all data has been sent out.
 Analysis will be incomplete.
-This is probably because of a crash or `process.exit` was called manually
+This is probably because of a crash or process.exit was called manually.`"
 * `process.exit` and uncaught exceptions kill the process, even if not all recorded data has been sent out yet.
-As a result, not all of the runtime data could be recorded properly.
+As a result, not all runtime data could be recorded properly.
+That is why Dbux tries to stall upon process.exit and uncaught exceptions and also issues a warning.
-* If you *MUST* call `process.exit` manually, consider doing it after a `setTimeout` with 0.5-1s delay to be on the safe side.
-   * NOTE: some frameworks that kill your process by can be configured not to do so (e.g. for `Mocha` you want to add the `--no-exit` flag)
+  * NOTE: some frameworks that kill your process by can be configured not to do so (e.g. for `Mocha` you want to add the `--no-exit` flag).
-* This is tracked in #201.
+* This was tracked in [#201](https://github.com/Domiii/dbux/issues/201).

 ## Observer Effect

-By trying to observe a program, while definitely not intending to, you will inevitably change its behavior due to the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)).
+By trying to observe a program, while not intending to, you will inevitably change its behavior due to the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)).
 Here are a few examples:

 * Property getters with [side effects](https://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect) will be called automatically by `Dbux` (to get all that juicy runtime data) and potentially break things
    * Dbux tracks data in real-time, by reading and recording variables, objects, arrays etc.